Jorgen98/ITW/README.md

-﻿# Tvorba webových stránek (ITW)
+﻿# Web design (ITW)
-## Materiály k cvičeniam
+## Materials for exercises
-Tento repozitár obsahuje prezentácie, ktoré používam ako oporu počas počítačových cvičení.
+This repository contains presentations that I use for support during computer exercises.